-Yup, they’re three totally different “things”… and yes, it’s entirely possible to experience all three types of adverse food reactions day-to-day.
+Allergies, intolerances, and food sensitivities are actually three totally different beasts… and yes, it’s entirely possible to experience all three types of reactions day-to-day.

 There’s nothing worse than walking into a restaurant, looking at a menu and trying to find SOMETHING (anything) you can eat that won’t send you spiraling into some kind of inflammatory reaction.